cmuparlay/parlaylib/algorithms/primitives.md

 auto reduce(Range&& r, BinaryOperator&& m)
 ```

 **reduce** takes a random-access range and returns the reduction with respect some associative binary operation (addition by default).
-The associative operation is specified by a [monoid.md](binary operator) object.
+The associative operation is specified by a [binary operator](monoid.md) object.
 The type of the result is the value type of the range if no operator is supplied, otherwise it is the type returned by the binary operator.

 ### Scan